Archive for the ‘green living’ Category

 Here are my thoughts on this recipe:

 I found it to be too watery when I diluted it this much, and therefore ended up using more.
 So I decided to use it full strength and have continued to use it that way since.
-At the time of this posting, I have used this as my only detergent for several months and have been satisfied with the results.
+At the time of this posting, I have used this as my only detergent for more than a year and recently upped the concentration by using almost 1 full cup of each of the powders, and have been satisfied with the results.
 I have tried it with both types of soap and both work fine.
 My only complaint is the chunkiness…it is not smooth but that dissolves in the machine.
 It would be helpful to use an immersion blend for this; I might use my vitamix to blend it in batches but am not sure it’s worth the effort.

 I also put some in an empty stain treatment spray bottle for pretreating stains.
 Of course, it will only spray out if it is smooth and diluted slightly.